-CCQM-K166/P210 Measurement of nanoparticle number concentration in liquid suspension, with IAWG, will be launched
+CCQM-K166/P210 Measurement of nanoparticle number concentration in liquid suspension, with IAWG

 Particle number concentration is a measurement for which there is significant demand.
 The first steps toward realizing this measurand in a metrological manner were taken in the EMPIR Innanopart project, led by NPL and with significant involvement from LGC, PTB, BAM and INRIM.
 P194, led by LGC within IAWG was conducted concurrently with a VAMAS study (TWA34, project 10) led by NPL and using the same materials.
-There was a strong and useful contribution from SAWG in P194 and this has led to a joint IAWG / SAWG key comparison which will start in 2021.
-We have numerous reports from

-NMIs and DIs within SAWG and IAWG that the reference materials and measurement methods are in strong demand from instrument manufacturers and industries, especially the pharmaceutical industry where nanoparticle drug delivery vehicles are being developed.
-This is an area where CCQM activity can have a strong and positive effect and we note that there are synergies with the recently proposed activity in CAWG "Number concentration measurement of particles for cellular analysis".
+There was a strong and useful contribution from SAWG in P194 and this has led to a joint IAWG / SAWG key comparison which is close to being finalised.
+We have numerous reports from NMIs and DIs within SAWG and IAWG that the reference materials and measurement methods are in strong demand from instrument manufacturers and industries, especially the pharmaceutical industry where nanoparticle drug delivery vehicles are being developed.
+This is an area where CCQM activity can have a strong and positive effect and we note that there are synergies with ongoing studies in CAWG P222 "Number concentration measurement of particles for cellular analysis" and NAWG P244 "Lipid nanoparticles with encapsulated RNA".